glorialulu/TSNet/docs/examples.rst

 2. Assume that the wave speed for the pipes is normally distributed with mean equal to :math:`1200 m/s` and standard deviation equal to :math: `100m/s`.
-Then, assign the randomly generated wave speed to each pipe in the network according to the order the pipes are defined in the .inp file.
+Then, assign the randomly generated wave speed to each pipe in the network according to the order the pipes defined in the INP file.
 Subsequently, set the simulation period as :math:`20s`, and use suggested time step.

 .. literalinclude:: ../examples/Tnet3_burst_leak.py
     :lines: 6-12

-3. Define background leak, and specify the emitter coefficient.
+3. Define background leak location, and specify the emitter coefficient.
     The leak will be included in the initial condition calculation.

 .. literalinclude:: ../examples/Tnet3_burst_leak.py
     :lines: 14-16

-4. Set up burst event, including burst start time (:math:`ts`), time for burst to fully develop (:math:`tc`), and the final emitter coefficient (final_burst_coeff).
+4. Set up burst event, including burst location, burst start time (:math:`ts`), time for burst to fully develop (:math:`tc`), and the final emitter coefficient (final_burst_coeff).